WallarooLabs/wally/book/python/api.md

 ##### `new_pipeline(name, source_config)`

-Create a new pipline with the name `name` and a source config object.
+Create a new pipeline with the name `name` and a source config object.

 If you're adding more than one pipeline, make sure to call `done()` before creating another pipeline.